spatie/laravel-analytics/README.md

     'cache_lifetime_in_minutes' => 60 * 24,

     /*
-     * The directory where the underlying Google_Client will store it's cache files.
+     * The cache store that the underlying Google_Client will store it's data.
      */
-    'cache_location' => storage_path('app/laravel-google-analytics/google-cache/'),
+    'cache_store' => 'file',
 ];

 ```